Tyler Cowen: Reception and influence

 Cowen is often cited as one of the most prominent public intellectuals translating economic thinking for a broad audience.
-The Economist called him “an evangelist for rational optimism,” while The New Yorker described his intellectual style as “an unrelenting curiosity about everything, informed by a moral seriousness about growth and human flourishing.”
+The Economist called him "an evangelist for rational optimism," while The New Yorker described his intellectual style as "an unrelenting curiosity about everything, informed by a moral seriousness about growth and human flourishing."

-Economists and writers across ideological lines have engaged with his ideas.
-Paul Krugman and Noah Smith have both debated Cowen’s views on growth and inequality.

 Cowen has been recognized multiple times among the world’s top thinkers.
-In addition to being listed in Foreign Policy’s “Top 100 Global Thinkers” (2011) and Prospect magazine’s “Top 50 World Thinkers” (2013, 2023), he was named one of the “Most Influential Economists” by The Economist in 2024.
+In addition to appearing on Foreign Policys list of "Top 100 Global Thinkers" (2011) and Prospect magazine's "World Thinkers" list at #21 (2015), he was named one of the "Most Influential Economists" by The Economist in 2024.

-Scholars and journalists have described Cowen’s influence as extending beyond academia.
-The Financial Times called him “a bridge between the ivory tower and the real world of policy and technology.”
+Journalists have described Cowen's influence as extending beyond academia.
+The Financial Times called him "a bridge between the ivory tower and the real world of policy and technology."
 In 2012, David Brooks called Cowen "one of the most influential bloggers on the right", writing that he is among those who "start from broadly libertarian premises but do not apply them in a doctrinaire way".

+Cowen has not been ranked in Research Papers in Economics' top economist database, and no h-index is available for his academic contributions.